octo-technology/OpenTezos/docs/michelson/instructions.md

 #### OR

-The `OR` instruction consumes the two top elements of the stack and computes a logical _OR_ of the two elements.
+The `OR` instruction consumes the top two elements of the stack and computes a logical _OR_ of both elements.

 ![](../../static/img/michelson_instruction_or_example.svg)
 <small className="figure">FIGURE 13: Illustration of the `OR` instruction</small>